-On May 12, 2023, the Company entered into a securities purchase agreement (the "Purchase Agreement") pursuant to which the Company agreed to sell and issue in a private placement (the "Private Placement Offering) an aggregate of 10,266,270 shares (the "Private Placement Shares") of the Company's common stock, pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 15,561,894 shares of common stock and warrants to purchase up to an aggregate of 51,656,328 shares of common stock, consisting of Series H warrants to purchase up to 12,914,086 shares of common stock (the "Series H Warrants"), Series I warrants to purchase up to 12,914,078 shares of common stock (the "Series H Warrants"), Series I Warrants") and Series K warrants to purchase up to 12,914,078 shares of common stock (the "Series H Warrants, Series I Warrants") and Series J Warrants, the "Warrants"), at an offering price of \$1.6327 per Private Placement Share and associated Warrants and an offering price of \$1.6326 per Pre-Funded Warrant and series J Warrants.
+On May 12, 2023, the Company entered into a securities purchase agreement (the "Purchase Agreement") pursuant to which the Company agreed to sell and issue in a private placement (the "Private Placement Offering) an aggregate of 10,266,270 shares (the "Private Placement Shares") of the Company's common stock, pre-funded warrants (the "Pre-Funded Warrants") to purchase up to 15,561,894 shares of common stock and warrants to purchase up to an aggregate of 51,656,328 shares of common stock, consisting of Series H warrants to purchase up to 12,914,086 shares of common stock (the "Series H Warrants"), Series I warrants to purchase up to 12,914,078 shares of common stock (the "Series I Warrants"), Series J warrants to purchase up to 12,914,086 shares of Common Stock (the "Series J Warrants") and Series K warrants to purchase up to 12,914,078 shares of common stock (the "Series K Warrants" and together with the Series H Warrants, Series I Warrants and Series J Warrants, the "Warrants"), at an offering price of \$1.6327 per Private Placement Share and associated Warrants and an offering price of \$1.6326 per Pre-Funded Warrant and associated Warrants.
 The Private Placement Offering closed on May 16, 2023.